Last month, we reviewed the nuances of case interview anatomy, emphasizing how interviewer- and interviewee-led interviews have similar case anatomy.

 If you’re new to the world of management consulting, or if you haven’t been around it for very long, you’ve probably noticed you have a lot to learn.
 Fit interviews, case interviews, frameworks, and 80/20: there are a whole heap of words that don’t mean much to a lot of people outside of our world.

 But for those of you who have your eyes on this particular prize, today we’re going to be demystifying something that’s going to be pivotal once you reach interview stage.

-In this article, we’re going to be more deeply exploring interviewer- and Interviewee-led interviews: which firms prefer which, and their similarities and their differences.
+In this article, we’re going to explore interviewer- and Interviewee-led interviews in depth: which firms prefer which, and their similarities and differences.